History of Chelsea F.C. (1952–1983): Tommy Docherty

-Chelsea finished a credible fifth in their first season back in the top-flight, and in the next were on course for a domestic "treble" of league, FA Cup and League Cup, playing a brand of football based on high energy and quick passing and utilising innovative tactics – they were one of the first English teams to use overlapping full-backs.
-Chelsea set the early pace and emerged in a three-way tussle for the league title with Manchester United and Leeds United.
-The League Cup was secured thanks to a 3–2 first leg win against Leicester City, with a memorable solo effort from McCreadie proving to be the difference between the sides, and then a hard-fought 0–0 draw in the second leg at Filbert Street.
+Chelsea finished fifth in their first season back in the top-flight, and in the next were on course for a domestic "treble" of league, FA Cup and League Cup, playing football based on high energy and quick passing and using tactics that included overlapping full-backs.
+Chelsea set the early pace and emerged in a three-way contest for the league title with Manchester United and Leeds United.
+The League Cup was secured through a 3–2 first leg win against Leicester City, with a solo goal from McCreadie proving to be the difference between the sides, and then a 0–0 draw in the second leg at Filbert Street.

-Cracks were also beginning to appear, however, as the temperamental Docherty increasingly clashed with some of the strong personalities within the dressing room, particularly Venables.
+Tensions also developed, however, as Docherty increasingly clashed with some of the personalities within the dressing room, particularly Venables.
 The team were beaten by title rivals Manchester United in March and lost 2–0 in their FA Cup semi-final against Liverpool, despite going into the latter match as favourites.
 They were nonetheless top with four games remaining.
-Docherty then sent home eight key players (Venables, Graham, Bridges, Hollins, McCreadie, Hinton, Murray and Joe Fascione) for breaking a curfew before a crucial match against Burnley.
-The bare bones of the team that remained, a collection of reserves and youngsters, were beaten 6–2 as the title challenge collapsed; Chelsea eventually finished third.
+Docherty then sent home eight key players (Venables, Graham, Bridges, Hollins, McCreadie, Hinton, Murray and Joe Fascione) for breaking a curfew before a match against Burnley.
+The remaining team, made up of reserves and young players, were beaten 6–2 as the title challenge ended; Chelsea eventually finished third.

-The following season proved equally eventful, if ultimately unsuccessful, with Chelsea challenging in the League, the FA Cup and the Fairs Cup.
-Playing a then-club record total of 60 games in the three competitions in the days before substitutes, the team were hit hard by the fixture pile-up.
-They finished fifth in the League, while in the FA Cup, Chelsea gained revenge for their semi-final defeat by knocking-out holders Liverpool at Anfield en route to another semi-final, where they were drawn to face Sheffield Wednesday, again at Villa Park.
-Favourites to reach the final, the side froze on the day and were beaten 2–0 by the Yorkshire club.
+The following season Chelsea again challenged in the League, the FA Cup and the Fairs Cup.
+Playing a then-club record total of 60 games in the three competitions in the days before substitutes, the team were affected by the fixture pile-up.
+They finished fifth in the League, while in the FA Cup, Chelsea defeated holders Liverpool at Anfield en route to another semi-final, where they were drawn to face Sheffield Wednesday, again at Villa Park.
+Although considered favourites to reach the final, they were beaten 2–0 by the Yorkshire club.